 - Focused on the (emotional) symptoms for parents, elders, youth/kids and adults seeking guidance

 In this time of unpredictability and worry for many, I am hyper aware of the preventative daily changes being recommended to keep our communities safe.
 I am following the actions and steps of our community partners, CDC and World Health Organization as they respond to this pandemic.
 I will be working with my team in the following days to identify the best steps forward to ensure that we can safely serve our Indigenous community during this sensitive time.

 My goal continues to be the promotion of well-being for those who need it most.
 We will be checking in with our relatives and coming up with creative ways to stay connected during this practice of social distancing.
-In response, I have developed a three-stage process to transition my small team from working face-to-face to remote work until further notice.
+In response, I have developed a return to work schedule and practices informed by the CDC and our county/state guidelines to ensure our services safely continue.